 The Community Kitchen so far has been funded by various funding organisations, including: London Community Response Fund, London Catalyst, Carluccio’s Foundation, Caf Resilience Fund, National Lottery Community Fund, Wandsworth Grants Fund, Wimbledon Foundation, Albert Gubay Foundation, Awards for All, City Bridge, Wimbledon Rotary.

 Also we have had fresh food donations, which are always welcome, as we can serve more vulnerable residents.
 So far several local charities who have donated fresh food to CDARS Community Kitchen include: “City Harvest” and “Waste Not Want Not”, as well as some private donations have contributed enormously to feed more and more vulnerable people.
 From its start to date, April 2021, we have served approximately 500 residents.

 CDARS service users have volunteered in the kitchen and helped with various general tasks such as labelling, packing up the meals, washing up and clearing etc.

 Some local members of the community are also active in helping to provide meals and help in the kitchen when needed.

 There are other plans for the Community Kitchen going forward.
 We were able to run one cookery class for clients in 2020, and these will continue for the future, service users cooked a meal in the kitchen, learning basic cooking skills from our chefs and nutrition and healthy eating facts from our nutritional therapist.
 The class was well received, and we plan to run more classes in future.

-Feedback has come direct on the doorstep during deliveries, via text messages, phone calls and via key workers & counsellors during one to one sessions.
-Here are a few of we have received;
+Below is some feedback that has come direct to our delivery driver on the doorstep, via text messages, phone calls and via key workers & counsellors during 1-2-1 sessions: